-We provide a new method to empirically analyze discrete choice models with state dependence and individual-by-product fixed effects, and use it to analyze consumer choices in a policy-relevant environment (a subsidized health insurance exchange).
-The method infers state dependence from consumers' switching choices in response to changes in product attributes.
-Moment inequalities are constructed that do not depend on the fixed effects and do not rely on assumptions about initial conditions.
-The method infers much smaller switching costs on the health insurance exchange than would be inferred from standard logit and/or random effects methods.
-A counterfactual policy evaluation illustrates that the policy implications of this difference are substantive.
+We provide a new method to analyze discrete choice models with state dependence and individual-by-product fixed effects, and use it to analyze consumer choices in a policy-relevant environment (a subsidized health insurance exchange).
+Moment inequalities are used to infer state dependence from consumers' switching choices in response to changes in product attributes.
+We infer much smaller switching costs on the health insurance exchange than is inferred from standard logit and/or random effects methods.
+A counterfactual policy evaluation illustrates that the policy implications of this difference can be substantive.

 Incomplete health insurance enrollment is a persistent U.S. challenge despite large subsidies.
 We ask whether hassles built into enrollment systems matter for insurance take-up and targeting.
 Studying removal of an auto-enrollment policy, we find that a small hassle – a requirement to actively select a health plan to enroll – reduces take-up by 33%, a major impact equivalent to $470 (57%) higher enrollee premiums.
 Hassles differentially screen out younger, healthier, and poorer people – groups with both low value and costs of insurance.
 We show that this value-cost correlation – a standard feature of insurance, where risk drives both – may undermine the classic rationale for ordeals' favorable targeting.